smaugmuds/xsmaug/README.md

 Having trouble with **XSMAUG**?

 First, read the documentation in the **'doc'** directory.
-We rewrote all of the documentation files from scratch for the 2.0 Alpha release, and have been keeping them up-to-date since.
+We rewrote all of the documentation files from scratch for the **XSMAUG 2.0 Phoenix Release**, and have been keeping them up-to-date since.

 Also check the **'wizhelp'** command and read the **'help'** descriptions for the individual immortal commands.